Lecture 13: Monoids

 *Exercise 13.3 Note that (UPDATE) without constraints on

-the underlying types s
+the underlying types s and t,

-Either s t
+Either s t, unlike

-, is not an element of the Monoid
+Maybe, is not an element of the Monoid

 typeclass.
 Explain the obstruction.